 What is a 100% VA Disability Rating?

 VA assigns disability ratings to veterans with service-connected conditions.
 A disability rating is based on how severe the veteran’s condition is and how the disability impairs their earning capacity.
 VA disability ratings range from 0 to 100 percent using VA’s Schedule for Rating Disabilities (VASRD).
 When a veteran has multiple service-connected conditions, each will have its own disability rating, VA combines them together using “VA Math.”
 Importantly, a veteran’s combined disability rating determines the amount of monthly compensation they will receive.

 As mentioned above, VA will assign a disability rating based on the severity of a service-connected condition.
 100 percent is the highest possible schedular disability rating there is.
 There are two ways in which a veteran may be assigned a 100 percent schedular disability rating.
 Either the veteran has one service-connected condition that meets the 100 percent rating criteria specified for that condition, or the veteran has multiple service-connected conditions whose individual disability ratings combine to 100 percent.
-As of December 2019, the compensation rate for a 100 percent VA disability rating for a single individual is $3,106.04.
-However, 100 percent disabled veterans may be entitled to additional benefits as well (see below).
+100 percent disabled veterans may be entitled to additional benefits as well (see below).